 The ADKAR building blocks in initiation of the plan are assessed through five questions within the Interviews.
 Main obstacles for the change are also identified and ranked by the interviews' participants.
-The results are presented as an entry point in the Implementation Plan chapter.
-The main factors, enablers and responsibilities for successful ADKAR implementation is given also in Table 10.
+The results are presented as an entry point in Section 4.1.2.
+The main factors, enablers and responsibilities for successful ADKAR implementation is given in Table 11, Section 4.2.
 This table will be used in next assessment of the levels of the ADKAR building blocks.

-2.6.
-Strategic plan and legal documents
+2.6 Strategic plan and legal documents

 The final phase - the full deployment of ECHO CNO will start after M48 (January 2023) - the last ECHO Project's month.
-Until this date the CNO should have Strategic Plan defining the strategic goals and their implementation, as well as well-defined By Laws describing procedures within organisation - results of the WP1 efforts leading the partners in the project.
+Until this date the CNO should have Strategic Plan defining the strategic goals and their implementation, as well as well-defined By Laws describing procedures within organisation.